|

 What is Auditory Processing?

 Dr. Jack Katz, a pioneer in the field, describes auditory processing as "what we do with what we hear."
 Auditory processing involves many steps, starting from the ear, at the level of detection (i.e. "I hear that"), and ending in the brain, at the level of comprehension (i.e. "I understand that").
 Auditory processing is the ability to separate the speech or sound from the background noise, remember it, maintain the sequence of it and combine the auditory information with other sensory inputs.
 In most cases, children with auditory processing disorders (APD) pass a routine hearing test and detect sound normally.
-However, they demonstrate difficulties on tests that tax the central auditory nervous system, such as recognizing words in the presence of background noise and listening to speech presented to both ears simultaneously, for example.
+However, they demonstrate difficulties on tests that tax the auditory nervous system, such as recognizing words in the presence of background noise and listening to speech presented to both ears simultaneously, for example.
+While a routine hearing test is an important first step in identifying and classifying hearing problems, the audiogram does not tell the whole story.
+A routine hearing test assesses our ability to sense sound vibrations in the ear, also known as peripheral hearing.
+Auditory processing is related to how we process those sounds we sense into meaningful information, also known as central hearing.
+Our ability to hear, listen, understand, attend, remember, and function in everyday communication situations, involves the WHOLE BRAIN and the WHOLE BODY!
+Auditory processing disorder is both a medical diagnosis and an educational diagnosis; it is a neurological delay or disorder that may affect the education experience.

 Types of Auditory Processing Disorders